 An hour’s drive south of San Francisco but a world away, the Ritz-Carlton, Half Moon Bay is one of California’s ultimate oceanfront escapes.
 This is laid-back luxury in all its glory, with stylish rooms overlooking secluded coves.
 Trails lace the property, so you can stretch your legs a bit getting delightfully pampered at the onsite head-to-toe spa.
 Golfers can test their game on the resort’s Ocean Course, with blue Pacific views from every hole.
 More nice touches include private fire pits, the pretty-much-perfect place to watch the sun go down, or to scan the horizon for migrating whales.

 The resort’s signature restaurant, Navio, incorporates local produce in such sea-to-table specialties as a roasted local black cod.
-At the wine bar ENO, sip sommelier-selected flights of California vintages, plus artisanal cheeses and chocolates.
+At Cork Wine Bar, sip sommelier-selected flights of California vintages, plus artisanal cheeses and chocolates.

 Hotel guests get special booking privileges at five fabled Monterey Peninsula courses including Spyglass Hill and the Links at Spanish Bay, where golf legends like Jack Nicklaus and Tiger Woods won U.S. Open titles, and site of the annual AT&T Pebble Beach Pro Am, with top golfers and surprisingly good celebrity duffers matching up for entertaining rounds each February.